ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 {{fig-oscore-option}} shows the OSCORE Option value encoding, as it was originally defined in {{Section 6.1 of RFC8613}}.
 As explained later in this section, this has been extended in {{I-D.ietf-core-oscore-key-update}} and {{I-D.ietf-core-oscore-groupcomm}}.
 The first byte of the OSCORE Option value specifies information to parse the rest of the value by using flags, as described below.

-* As defined in {{Section 4.1 of I-D.ietf-core-oscore-key-update}}, the eight least significant bit, when set, indicates that the OSCORE Option includes a second byte of flags.
+* As defined in {{Section 4.1 of I-D.ietf-core-oscore-key-update}}, the eight least significant bit, when set, indicates that the OSCORE Option value includes a second byte of flags.
 The seventh least significant bit is currently unassigned.

-* As defined in {{Section 5 of I-D.ietf-core-oscore-groupcomm}}, the sixth least significant bit, when set, indicates that the message including the OSCORE option is protected with the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
+* As defined in {{Section 5 of I-D.ietf-core-oscore-groupcomm}}, the sixth least significant bit, when set, indicates that the message including the OSCORE Option is protected with the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}).
 When not set, the bit indicates that the message is protected either with OSCORE or with the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), while the specific OSCORE Security Context used to protect the message determines which of the two cases applies.

-* As defined in {{Section 6.1 of RFC8613}}, bit h, when set, indicates the presence of the kid context field in the option.
+* As defined in {{Section 6.1 of RFC8613}}, bit h, when set, indicates the presence of the kid context field in the OSCORE Option value.
 Also, bit k, when set, indicates the presence of the kid field.
-Finally, the three least significant bits form the n field, which indicates the length of the piv (Partial Initialization Vector) field in bytes.
-When n = 0, no piv is present.
+Finally, the three least significant bits form the n field, which indicates the length of the Partial IV (Partial Initialization Vector) field in bytes.
+When n = 0, no Partial IV is present.

-Assuming the presence of a single flag byte, this is followed by the piv field.
+Assuming the presence of a single flag byte, this is followed by the Partial IV field.
 After that, if the h bit is set, the kid context field is present, preceded by one byte "s" indicating its length in bytes.
 After that, if the k bit is set, the kid field is present, and it ends where the OSCORE Option value ends.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7 <------ n bytes ------->